zubinss/power-outage-analysis/README.md

 Our baseline model is a binary classifier that consists of the features `NERC.REGION`, `PC.REALGSP.STATE`, and `PCT_WATER_TOT`.
 We used a random forest and used GridSearchCV to help identify the best parameters, which were a `max_depth` of 8, `min_samples_split` of 15, and `n_estimators` of 100.
 The predicted column consisted of 1s if the predicted outage would be severe, and 0 if the predicted outage would not be severe.
 Initially, we used a DecisionTreeClassifier but realized that it would not be as successful as a RandomForestClassifier.

+`NERC.REGION`indicates the North American Electric Reliability Corporation regions involved in the outage event, which we thought would be useful due to different regions having different implementations of energy infrastructures.
+We one-hot encoded this column, which had 8 unique values in it.

+`PC.REALGSP.STATE`identifies per capita real gross state product (GSP) in the U.S. state the outage took place in.
+Higher values may correspond to larger investments into energy infrastructure and protection against intentional power outage attacks.

+`PCT_WATER_TOT`states the percentage of water area in the U.S. state as compared to the overall water area in the continental U.S. Higher values may equate to increased hydropower availability.

-Our initial model had an R^2 of 0.76 on the training set and **0.73** on the test set.
+Our initial model had an R<sup>2</sup> of 0.76 on the training set and **0.73** on the test set.

 ---